haskell/critbit/README.markdown

 * When you add a new function, add its tests and benchmarks in the same commit.

-* Do not add trailing whitespace.
+* <b>Do not add trailing whitespace</b>.
 Follow the same formatting and naming conventions as you already see in the code around you.

 * Keep your maximum line length at 80 columns for everything except lines of example code in documentation.